khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 Hello!
 My name is Krisztián Hofstädter, aka tEdör.
 I am a creative technologist working as a researcher, lecturer, freelancer and artist.
 My primariry interests are brain-computer music interfacing linked to meditation, electronic dance music, the link between art and science and animal rights.
 You can find most of my work on my personal website [https://khofstadter.com/](https://khofstadter.com/).

-We will imporve these introductions throughout the module.
+We will improve these introductions throughout the module.

 3. Please familiarise yourself with the module description (attached) by week 2.